photoprism/internal/auth/oidc

 • Token acquisition:

-• Client Credentials flow using the existing OIDC client ID/secret against the tenant token endpoint with Graph scope; requires admin-consented Application permission Group.Read.All.
+• Client Credentials flow using the existing OIDC client ID/secret against the instance token endpoint with Graph scope; requires admin-consented Application permission Group.Read.All.

 • On-Behalf-Of flow exchanging the user access token plus the same secret; requires Delegated Group.Read.All consent.